futureofmeetings/Guides/README.md

 ### Hosting the book

 The html version of the book is hosted on the `gh-pages` branch of this repo.
 A GitHub actions workflow has been created that automatically builds and pushes the book to this branch on a push or pull request to main.
+The built and deployed version of the book in the `gh-pages` branch is rendered at [https://futureofmeetings.github.io/Guides/introduction.html](https://futureofmeetings.github.io/Guides/introduction.html).

 If you wish to disable this automation, you may remove the GitHub actions workflow and build the book manually by: